Enforcement of Court Judgments and Orders in Singapore

 If the judgment creditor remains defiant or otherwise refuses to comply, and appears to possess sufficient assets of value, enforcement proceedings may be taken.
 The most common enforcement method adopted by most litigants is the issue of a writ of seizure and sale.

-A writ of seizure and sale authorises the bailiff to seize and sell movable property belonging to the judgment debtor to pay the judgment debt.
+An enforcement order for seizure and sale of property (previously known as a “writ of seizure and sale”) authorises the bailiff to seize and sell movable property belonging to the judgment debtor to pay the judgment debt.

 A writ of delivery is a court order requiring the judgment debtor to deliver movable property to the judgment creditor.

-A writ of possession is a court order usually served on a tenant by a landlord requiring the tenant to leave the premises by a certain time, enabling the landlord to repossess his property.
+An enforcement order for possession of property (previously known as a “writ of possession”) is a court order usually served on a tenant by a landlord requiring the tenant to leave the premises by a certain time, enabling the landlord to repossess his property.

 An examination is a court order requiring the judgment debtor to attend before the court and be orally examined on whatever property he has and wheresoever situated, and the court may also order the judgment debtor to produce any books or documents in his possession that is relevant for the purposes of examination.

-Where a third party owes money to the judgment debtor (such as an employer), a garnishee proceeding can be taken out so that the garnishee must pay the money to the judgment creditor instead of the judgment debtor.
+Where a third party owes money to the judgment debtor (such as an employer), an enforcement order for attachment of a debt (previously known as a “garnishee order”) can be taken out so that the third party pays the money to the judgment creditor instead of the judgment debtor.

 Where the judgement debtor has assets situated in a foreign jurisdiction, the judgment creditor, with the assistance of a legal professional, can enforce his judgment overseas, provided that the particular legal requirements of the foreign jurisdiction are satisfied.